Mitochondrial trifunctional protein deficiency: Genetics

 The genetics of mitochondrial trifunctional protein deficiency is based on mutations in the HADHA and HADHB genes which cause this disorder.
 These genes each provide instructions for making part of an enzyme complex called mitochondrial trifunctional protein.
 This enzyme complex functions in mitochondria, the energy-producing centers within cells: mitochondrial trifunctional protein contains three enzymes that each perform a different function.
 This enzyme complex is required to metabolize a group of fats called long-chain fatty acids.
 These fatty acids are stored in the body's fat tissues and are a major source of energy for the heart and muscles.
 During periods of fasting, fatty acids are also an important energy source for the liver and other tissues.

 Mutations in the HADHA or HADHB genes that cause mitochondrial trifunctional protein deficiency disrupt all functions of this enzyme complex.
 Without enough of this enzyme complex, long-chain fatty acids cannot be metabolized.
 As a result, these fatty acids are not converted to energy, which can lead to some features of this disorder.
 Long-chain fatty acids may also build up and damage the liver, heart, and muscles.
 This abnormal buildup causes other symptoms of mitochondrial trifunctional protein deficiency.

+Mechanism

 The mechanism of this condition indicates that the mitochondrial trifunction protein catalyzes 3 steps in mitochondrial beta-oxidation of fatty acids: long-chain 3-hydroxyacyl-CoA dehydrogenase (LCHAD), long-chain enoyl-CoA hydratase, and long-chain thiolase activities.
 Trifunctional protein deficiency is characterized by decreased activity of all 3 enzymes.
 Clinically, trifunctional protein deficiency usually results in sudden unexplained infant death, cardiomyopathy, or skeletal myopathy.